-One of my major bugbears in Home Assistant (HASS) has always been that there's no proper way to completely delete a device or entity.
+One of my major bugbears in Home Assistant (HASS) has always been that some integrations offer no proper way to completely delete a device or entity.

-It seems so odd to me that there is just no functionality beyond "disable".
+It seems so odd to me that in some cases there is no functionality beyond “disable”.

-However, it's not quite true that there's no way to delete them...
-It is possible, but it can also be dangerous.
+However, it’s not quite true that there’s no way to delete them… It is possible, but it can also go wrong.

-core.entity_registry respectively.
-Depending on the type, they have also have an entry in
+core.entity_registry respectively).
+Depending on the type, they may also have an entry in

 Below is the process to entirely remove a device and/or entity in Home Assistant.